 Electric erasers are ideal for artists and professionals because they provide greater precision and control than manual or kneaded erasers.
 Fine-tipped nibs prevent accidental smudges.
 Electric erasers are also great for those who suffer from arthritis or other wrist pains.

 Electric erasers are simple and easy to use.
 If your eraser is battery-powered or rechargeable, double-check the power level.
 Insert the eraser into the holder and press the power button.
 Hold the eraser over your paper to remove fine lines or create highlights.

 Where can I buy electric erasers and refills?

 You can purchase electric erasers and refills at any fine arts supply store or online retailer.
 Michaels and Hobby Lobby are popular choices in the United States, and of course, you can find anything on Amazon.

 Take care to check the dimensions of the refills before you purchase.
 Not all electric erasers can hold smaller nibs.
-It’s best to only buy extra erasures from the same brand or company, but if you accidentally purchase refills that are too large, you may be able to shave them down.
+It’s best to only buy extra erasures from the same brand or company, but if you accidentally purchase refills that are larger, shaving them down can help solve the issue.

 How do I change the eraser in my electric eraser?

 First, squeeze and pull out the metal nib to remove both the holder and the eraser.
 Then separate the eraser from the tip and insert a replacement eraser.
 Push the metal nib back into the motor, making sure it fits securely.
 Now you’re ready to use your electric eraser.